i-xfliu/SOEN6111/README.md

 ### Data Analysis

-#### Clean data
+1. #### Data cleaning

    The listening history dataset is very huge, has 2000k records, which contains a large number of not useful data.
 So the first step is to extract useful data, intersection the listening history and songs dataset, thus we can just keep the history that has responding songs in the songs dataset.
 After the intersect operation, the listening history dataset is reduced to 800k lines and the songs dataset is reduced to 20k lines.

-#### Data visualization
+2. #### Data visualization

    Before we starting the algorithm, we can have a look at the dataset distribution.
 For songs, we can statistic the top k most popular songs, artists, tags, countries and, so on.
 For users, we can statistic the gender proportions and aged distribution. we can use the MatLab library to visualize those statistic results.

 ### Recommendation Algorithm